 Training in research and through research

 The PhD programme is designed for students who wish to pursue careers in teaching and research, as well as international organizations, consulting and business.
-Sciences Po’s Doctoral School offers five programmes:
+Sciences Po’s School of Research (previoulsy Doctoral School) offers five programmes:

 Five doctoral programmes

-The Doctoral School supports students preparing a PhD thesis in law, economics, history, political science or sociology.
+The School of Research supports students preparing a PhD thesis in law, economics, history, political science or sociology.
 Training is structured around these areas so that students can become real experts in their given discipline and in the specific field of research chosen for their thesis.

-The Doctoral School offers excellent pedagogical supervision and preparation for entry into the professional world.
+The School of Research offers excellent pedagogical supervision and preparation for entry into the professional world.
 PhD students benefit from the support of internationally renowned thesis advisors, and of personalised support within the research centres.

 While a majority of graduates pursue scientific careers, the expertise in research and methodology that they acquire give these graduates skills sought by public administration, businesses, international organizations and think tanks.